Connect with others who understand.

 How Is Lung Cancer Diagnosed?

-Currently there are no simple screening methods for lung cancer, although some people at very high risk for lung cancer may receive regular low-dose CT scans to check for signs.
-Most of the time, symptoms of lung cancer do not become obvious until the disease has progressed to an advanced stage.
-Once lung cancer is suspected, doctors order a number of tests to confirm the diagnosis and to establish the specific type of lung cancer.
-They will also develop a comprehensive treatment plan.
+Although lung cancer screening isn’t recommended for everyone, low-dose CT scans are recommended for people at high risk of the disease.
+Most of the time, symptoms of lung cancer aren’t obvious until the disease has progressed to an advanced stage.
+Once lung cancer is suspected, doctors order a number of tests to confirm the diagnosis and pinpoint the type of lung cancer.
+They’ll also develop a comprehensive treatment plan.

 Tests for lung cancer may include: